Nuradilova/image/README.md

 # image

-This code help you to make your image in grayish scale and to make its size as an instagram post(1024x1024)
+This code help you to:
+make your image in grayish scale, to make its size as an instagram post(1024x1024), add text watermark to your image!